Telangana: Modern period

-Telangana movement

-There have been several movements to revoke the merger of Telangana and Andhra, major ones occurring in 1969, 1972, and 2009.
-The movement for a new state of Telangana gained momentum in the 21st century by an initiative of Kalvakuntla Chandrashekhar Rao from Telangana Rashtra Samithi later joined by Telangana Political Joint Action Committee, TJAC including political leadership representing the Telangana area.
+There had been several movements to revoke the merger of Telangana and Andhra, major ones occurring in 1969, 1972, and 2009.
+The movement for a new state of Telangana gained momentum in the 21st century by an initiative of Kalvakuntla Chandrashekhar Rao from Bharat Rashtra Samithi later joined by the Telangana Political Joint Action Committee (TJAC), including political leadership representing the Telangana area.
 On 9 December 2009 the government of India announced the process of formation of the Telangana state.
 Violent protests led by people in the Coastal Andhra and Rayalseema regions occurred immediately after the announcement, and the decision was put on hold on 23 December 2009.

 The movement continued in Hyderabad and other districts of Telangana.
-There have been hundreds of claimed suicides, strikes, protests and disturbances to public life demanding separate statehood.
+There were hundreds of claimed suicides, strikes, protests and disturbances to public life demanding separate statehood.

-Formation of Telangana state in 2014

 On 30 July 2013, the Congress Working Committee unanimously passed a resolution to recommend the formation of a separate Telangana state.
 After various stages the bill was placed in the Parliament of India in February 2014.
 In February 2014, Andhra Pradesh Reorganisation Act, 2014 bill was passed by the Parliament of India for the formation of Telangana state, comprising ten districts from north-western Andhra Pradesh.
 The bill received the assent of the president and was published in the Gazette on 1 March 2014.

 The state of Telangana was officially formed on 2 June 2014.
-Kalvakuntla Chandrashekar Rao was elected as the first chief minister of Telangana, following elections in which the Telangana Rashtra Samithi party secured majority.
-Hyderabad will remain as the joint capital of both Telangana and Andhra Pradesh for a period, not more than ten years after that period Hyderabad shall be the capital of the state of Telangana and there shall be a new capital for the state of Andhra Pradesh.
+Kalvakuntla Chandrashekar Rao was elected as the first chief minister of Telangana, following elections in which the Bharat Rashtra Samithi party secured a majority.
+Hyderabad would remain as the joint capital of both Telangana and Andhra Pradesh for a period.
+Within the decade, Hyderabad would become the capital of the state of Telangana, and a new capital was selected for Andhra Pradesh.
 Andhra Pradesh picked Amaravati as its capital and relocated its secretariat in 2016 and its legislature in 2017.